Jimmie Logsdon: Roulette Records

+Disc jockey and later life

 After leaving Roulette, Logsdon continued working as a DJ, at WCKY in Cincinnati, and appeared on national radio shows.
 He made some further recordings for King Records in Cincinnati in 1963, before moving to work for other radio stations in Kentucky and Alabama later in the 1960s.
 He also wrote songs for Johnny Horton and others.
 He made no recordings after 1973, but sang occasionally in clubs, and worked for a swimming pool business and in the Kentucky Labor Department.

 He died in Louisville in 2001, aged 79.